jina2k/hf2spy/README.md

 ~ combining two xml files into one (using XPath 2.0)

-~ fixing CUSIP data (creating a web query tool and storing results)
+~ fixing CUSIP data (creating a web query tool and storing results, code not included in repo)